 \section{Introduction}

 Perturbations in a stably or unstably stratified differentially rotating gas subject to gravity and rotation restoring forces give rise to a plethora of waves and instabilities.
-Examples of the later are the convective, shear, baroclinic and barotropic instabilities, examples waves are the internal gravity waves and various inertial modes including the famous Rossby waves.
+Examples of the latter are the convective, shear, baroclinic and barotropic instabilities, examples of waves are the internal gravity waves and various inertial modes including the famous Rossby waves.
 In the Earth context, both, instabilities and waves \citep[e.g.,][]{rossby1939planetary,1940TrAGU..21..262H} have been vastly documented and studied.
-For the case of astrophysical bodies we have mainly theoretical and numerical predictions, yet not sufficient observational evidence \citep[see][for a review]{zaqarashvili2009global}.
+For the case of astrophysical bodies we have mainly theoretical and numerical predictions, yet not sufficient observational evidence \citep[see][for a review]{2021SSRv..217...15Z}.
 Starting from \cite{loptien2018global}, solar observations identified various inertial patterns in the Sun's surface through helioseismic \citep{hanasoge2019detection, liang2019time,proxauf2020exploring,hanson2020solar,gizon2021solar} and motion tracking techniques \citep{2021ApJ...908..160H}.
-Nowadays, it is widely accepted the existence of the equatorial Rossby waves, the high latitude modes, the critical latitude inertial modes, and the high frequency modes reported by \cite{Hanson2022NatAs} which are about three times faster than the equatorial Rossby modes.
+Nowadays, the existence of the equatorial Rossby waves, the high latitude modes, the critical layer inertial modes, and the high frequency modes reported by \cite{Hanson2022NatAs} is widely accepted.

-Rossby modes, also known as planetary waves or r-modes , are a subset of inertial oscillations whose theoretical dispersion relation is given by $\omega = -2m\Omega / l(l+1)$, where $l$ and $m$ are the angular degree and azimuthal wavenumber, respectively.
-Their flow velocity is purely horizontal, i.e., toroidal, and they propagate in the retrograde direction with respect to the rotating frame.
-When $l = m$, the mode is called sectoral, whereas for $l > m$, it is classified as tesseral.
-The former is antisymmetric in velocity and symmetric in vorticity, while the latter can exhibit either symmetry depending on the value of $l - m$.
-If the difference $l - m$ is an odd (even) number, the modes are symmetric (antisymmetric) in velocity and antisymmetric (symmetric) in vorticity.

-The high-latitude modes manifest in the Sun’s velocity field as spiral structures near the poles.
-These modes were first reported by \citet{hathaway2013giant} and described as giant convective cells.
-Subsequent analyses by \citet{hathaway2021hydrodynamic} and \citet{gizon2021solar} reclassified them as inertial waves.
-The predominant mode corresponds to azimuthal order $m=1$, exhibiting the largest amplitude among observed inertial modes.
-For a fixed azimuthal order \(m\), the least-damped high-latitude mode has a frequency approximately equal to $\omega \approx m \Omega_2$ \citep{Fournier2022A6}.
-These modes occur in differentially rotating systems and are highly sensitive to latitudinal entropy gradients \citep{Fournier2022A6,bekki2022theory}.
-At low azimuthal orders, \citet{bekki2024sun} demonstrated that they may become baroclinically unstable in the presence of latitudinal entropy gradients, promoting angular momentum transport toward the poles and contributing to the regulation of solar differential rotation (DR).